Sheldonccf/DataWareHouse-Cloud-AWS-Data-Modelling/README.md

 "etl.py": implementation of etl pipelines to insert the raw data to the staging tables and transfer data from staging tables to the star schema.

-"Infrastructure-as-codeA": using python to create an AWS Redshift cluster directly.

-"Infrastructure-as-codeB": using python to create an AWS Redshift cluster directly.

-"Infrastructure-as-codeC": using python to create an AWS Redshift cluster directly.

-"Infrastructure-as-codeD": using python to create an AWS Redshift cluster directly.
+"Infrastructure-as-code.ipynb" Instruction to create an AWS Redshift from python so that relational tables can be hosted on the cloud and data loaded onto the tables.

 "README.md": instructions and documentation.